Getting Around Kelowna Without A Car | Bus Transit, Bike Routes, Car Sharing, Taxis, & Walking Paths

 Holiday tourists flock to Kelowna during summer to swim in Okanagan Lake, visit world-class wineries, and enjoy some of the best weather in British Columbia, Canada.

-In winter, international travelers head to the ski hills to experience fresh powder days, mountain vistas, and apres ski lodges.
+In winter, international travelers head to the ski hills to experience fresh powder days, mountain vistas, and fine dining at apres ski lodges.

 If you don’t have the luxury of using your own car as your main mode of transportation, you can still navigate Kelowna & West Kelowna using a variety of public and private transport options.